1jour1vin

 Wine rated (2025 guide) 94/100

-Seductive and intensely perfumed, this wine is bursting with blackcurrant, cherry and subtle spices.
-Its crystalline acidity brings immediate freshness and vivacity, while supple, delicate tannins give it a silky texture without heaviness.
+Seductive and intensely fragrant, this wine is bursting with blackcurrant, cherry, and subtle spices.
+Its crystalline acidity brings immediate freshness and liveliness, while supple and delicate tannins give it a silky texture without heaviness.
 Energetic and dynamic, it combines purity and precision.
-The Carmes signature is fully revealed: pure fruit, supple tannins and a long, elegant structure.
-Flavors of cherry, quetsche and redcurrant give way to a mineral finish, reminiscent of oyster shell, with a hint of saltiness.
-Both fresh and ageable, this is a beautifully structured, dynamic wine that makes you want to come back for more.
-One of the best Seconds vins, I love it.
-31% whole-cluster fermentation.
+The Carmes signature is fully revealed here: pure fruit, supple tannins, and a long, elegant structure.
+Flavors of cherry, plum, and redcurrant give way to a mineral finish, evoking oyster shells, with a slight hint of saltiness.
+Both fresh and suitable for aging, this is a beautifully structured and dynamic wine that makes you want to come back for more.
+One of the best second wines, I love it.
+31% whole cluster fermentation.
 2025-2040

 Guide Hachette des vins

-Embedded in the Bordeaux urban area, like its neighbor Haut-Brion, this 4.7-hectare cru owes its name to the Grands Carmes, its owners until the French Revolution, when it was sold as national property.
-A wine merchant bought it and in 1840 passed it on to the Chantecaille family, who kept it until 2010, when it was bought by the Pichet real estate group.
-In 2012, Patrice Pichet bought part of Ch. le Thil Comte Clary, doubling its surface area from 4.7 ha to 10.3 ha.
+Nestled in the Bordeaux metropolitan area, like its neighbor Haut-Brion, this 4.7-hectare vineyard owes its name to the Grands Carmes, its owners until the Revolution, which led to its sale as national property.
+A wine merchant bought it and passed it on in 1840 to the Chantecaille family, who kept it until 2010, when it was bought by the Pichet real estate group.
+In 2012, Patrice Pichet doubled the estate's size from 4.7 hectares to 10.3 hectares by purchasing part of Ch. le Thil Comte Clary.

 Robert Parker - Wine Advocate